sketchplugins/plugin-directory/README.md

 - [Disconnect for Sketch](https://github.com/einancunlu/disconnect-for-sketch), by Emin İnanç Ünlü: Disconnect / unlink selection from symbols and shared styles.
 - [Distribute Layers](https://github.com/wonderbit/sketch-distribute-layers), by Wessley Roche: Sketch plug-in to distribute layers evenly
 - [Diverse UI Sketch Plugin](https://github.com/reneepadgham/diverseui-sketch-plugin), by Renée Padgham: The official Sketch plugin for Diverse UI.
+- [Divider](https://github.com/jawayang/sketch-divider), by james yang: A plugin for Sketch to equal division layers by container.
 - [Duplicate to New Artboard](https://github.com/delighted/sketch-duplicate-to-new-artboard), by Delighted Inc.: Sketch plugin to duplicate the current selection(s) to new artboard(s).
 - [Duplicator](https://github.com/turbobabr/duplicator), by Andrey Shakhmin: A Sketch 3 plugin that takes the currently selected layers and copies them one or multiple times in a specified direction.
 - [Dynamic button plugin for Sketch.app 3.5](https://github.com/fuggfuggfugg/sketch-dynamic-button-3.5), by fuggfuggfugg: Dynamic button plug-in for Sketch.app 3.5 allows to create buttons with fixed paddings no matter what text you add.